Protecting Your Marriage

 In grief, there is a profound sense of isolation and there is the tendency to focus on your own feelings, leaving you less energy to devote to others, particularly your spouse.
 You may not be able to meet all the expectations of your spouse all the time, especially when you are grieving.

-Many times, you may expect each other to relieve the pain for each other and when it does not happen, you can begin to feel angry, resentful, hurt, or abandoned.
-Arguments over trivial matters can pile up and damage the strength of the marriage.
-The loss is difficult enough, what you may need now is to value, protect and strengthen your relationship.
+Many times, you may expect each other to relieve the pain for each other and when this doesn’t happen, you can begin to feel angry, resentful, hurt, or abandoned.
+Arguments over trivial matters can pile up and damage the strength of your relationship.
+Loss is difficult enough, what you may need now is to value, protect and strengthen your relationship.
 If you cannot seem to achieve this on your own, seeking counseling to stay strong as a couple in times of grief may be beneficial.

 In the Aftermath of a Loved One’s Death

 Even the best marriages can collapse under the stress of losing a loved one.
-The death can create a chasm deeper than many issues you’ve encountered.
-After the loss of a child, many bereaved couples can experience serious marital difficulties within months following the death of a child.
+Death can create a chasm deeper than many losses you’ve encountered.
+After the loss of a child, many bereaved couples can experience serious marital difficulties within months following their loss.

 No two individuals grieve the same way, even when experiencing the same loss.
-Couples who have lost the same child will rarely have the same way of mourning because they likely shared a different relationship with the child.
-One partner may be very expressive about his or her feelings, while the other will choose to remain silent.
+Couples who have lost the same child will rarely have the same way of mourning because they likely shared a different relationship with their child.
+One partner may be very expressive about their feelings, while the other may choose to remain silent.
 One may demonstrate grief in more outward ways, such as crying, using work to avoid strong feelings, looking at photo albums, or watching family videos.

 The intensity of grief can also come in different cycles for each person.
-Some may grieve in their own way in private, and some may seem fine, then break down when something reminds them of the child.
+Some may grieve in their own way in private, and some may seem fine, then break down when something reminds them of their loved one.
 One spouse may find it more difficult to express grief openly, the other may be very emotional, and possibly resent the other for not “caring as much.”
-It may, however, become necessary to seek marriage counseling services to resolve your grief issues.
+It may, however, become necessary to seek marriage counseling services to find common ground and ways to support each other.

 Protecting Your Marriage in the Face of Grief